garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 ## Design
 First to define some terminology.
 The _kernel_ is the `main()` function (or in this case the `piccolo_start()` which is called by `main()` and never returns.)
-The job of the kernel is to pick the next task that needs to be run, save the kernel stack, restore the tasks stack and jump to the program counter (PC) last used by the user task.
+The job of the kernel is to pick the next task that needs to be run, save the kernel stack, restore the task's stack and jump to the program counter (PC) last used by the user task.

 A _task_ (i.e. _user task_) is a function that is run by Piccolo in a round-robin fashion along with the other _tasks_.
 For example, a function that flashes the onboard LED.
+Each _task_ has its own stack, separate from the main stack (which is used by the kernel).

+So, there are two types of stack, the Main Stack Pointer (MSP) and Process Stack Pointer (PSP).
+The Process Stack Pointer (PSP) is used by the current task, and the MSP is used by OS Kernel and exception handlers.

-To switch from the kernel to a task, Piccolo just needs to save the kernel stack, restore the user stack and jump to the PC that was saved.
+To switch from the kernel to a task, Piccolo needs to save the kernel state on the main stack, restore the user state from the process stack, and jump to the task PC that was saved.
 To switch from a task to the kernel, the opposite happens, in that the user stack is saved, the kernel stack is restored.
-However, this needs to happen via an interrupt, a SVC.
+The task to kernel switch happens via an interrupt, a SVC.

 Piccolo OS uses a set of stacks, one for each task.
 The stacks are defined in `piccolo_os_internals_t` along with the number of created tasks, plus the index to the current task.